ClosingBracket/osv/documentation/54_release_notes.md

 This new release of OSv focuses on improving Linux compatibility and tooling aimed to make it possible to run unmodified Linux apps on OSv "as-is".

 # Overview
 From the beginning, OSv was designed to implement a subset of Linux POSIX API superset.
-But until this release most Linux applications had to be **re-compiled from source** as shared libraries or some, like Java, rely on OSv version of /usr/bin/java wrapper to run.
+But until this release most Linux applications had to be **re-compiled from source** as shared libraries or some, like Java, rely on OSv version of `/usr/bin/java` wrapper to run.
 This meant that one could NOT run a Linux executable "as is".
 In other words, OSv has always been *Linux-compatible at source level but not at binary level*.

 This release offers a breakthrough and allows running unmodified Linux **position-independent executables** (so-called "pies") and **position-dependant executables** "as-is" as long as they *do not use "fork/execve" or other unsupported Linux API*.
-It means that very often one can take a **binary from Linux host and run it on OSv** without having to locate the source code on the Internet and build it as shared library.
+It means that very often one can take a **binary from Linux host and run it on OSv** without having to locate the source code on the Internet and build it as a shared library.

 In addition, this release makes OSv more Linux-compatible from another end - booting on a hypervisor.
 The previous release 0.53 made OSv kernel *"look like"* ELF64 uncompressed Linux kernel.
 The new release 0.54 has enhanced OSv loader to *"look like"* **vmlinuz** and thus allow booting on Docker's **Hyperkit** on OSX.
 The OSv loader has also been enhanced to boot as Linux ELF64 **PVH/HVM** loader on QEMU with `--kernel` option.

-Finally two new
-Mention tooling - manifest_from_host.sh and build_capstan_mpm_ (better capstan).
-Example to run docker image.

 # Highlights
 ### Linux compatibility
 * Applications
     * Enhanced **getopt** family of functions to work correctly with both **position-independent executables** and **position-dependent executables** in order to allow receiving program arguments
     * Enhanced dynamic linker to be capable of executing **position-dependent executables**
     * Mapped kernel higher in virtual memory - from 0x00200000 to **0x40200000** (2nd GiB) in order to make space for position-dependent executables
     * Added new GNU libc extensions: `error()`, `__prognames` and `__progname_full`
     * Added missing pseudo-files to procfs and minimal implementation of **sysfs** in order to support **libnuma** to allow programs like ffmpeg using x265 codec run on OSv "as-is"
     * Encanced `/proc/self/maps` to include i-node number and device ID to support GraalVM apps with isolates
     * Enhanced `epoll_pwait()` implementation
     * Improved dynamic linker by making it:
       * Ignore old version symbols so that new version symbols are resolved correctly instead
       * Delay resolving symbols found missing during `relocate_rela()` phase for certain relocation types to allow more unmodified Linux executables run on OSv
       * Handle DT_RUNPATH
 * Booting
-    * Added vmlinuz-compatible version of kernel to allow OSv boot on Docker's Hyperkit
+    * Added vmlinuz-compatible version of the kernel to allow OSv boot on Docker's Hyperkit
     * Enhanced loader to support [PVH/HVM](https://patchwork.kernel.org/patch/10741013/) boot to allow OSV run on QEMU with `--kernel` option
     * Added support of QEMU 4.x
     * Enhanced HPET driver to support 32-bit main counter
 ### Filesystem improvements
 * VFS
     * Hardened implementation of `open()/sys_open()/task_conv()` to handle null path
     * Enhanced `__fxstata` to handle `AT_SYMLINK_NOFOLLOW`
 * RAMFS
     * Greatly improved speed of write/append operations
     * Fixed bugs
         * Delay freeing data until i-node closed
         * Keep i-node number the same
 ### Tools
- * Added script `manifest_from_host.sh` to allow building images from artifacts on host “as-is” without need to compile
+ * Added script `manifest_from_host.sh` to allow building images from artifacts on Linux host “as-is” without need to compile
  * Added script `build-capstan-mpm-packages` to create capstan MPM packages
  * Added Ubuntu- and Fedora-based Docker files to help create build and test environment
  * Enhanced `test.py` to allow executing unit tests on Firecracker
 ### Bugs and other enhancements
  * Fixed `sem_trywait()` that for example allows Java 12 run properly on OSv
- * Improved memory utilization by using memory below kernel
+ * Improved memory utilization by using memory below the kernel
  * Introduced new command line suffix `!` allowing to force termination of lingering threads
- * Revamped building the cli and httpserver apps to use OpenSSL 1.1 and Lua 5.3 and minimize compilation
+ * Revamped building of the `cli` and `httpserver` apps to use OpenSSL 1.1 and Lua 5.3 and minimize compilation
  * Tweaked OSv code to support compilation by GCC 9
 ### Improved Documentation
  * Refreshed main README
  * OSv-apps
  * Scripts
 ### Apps
- * From Docker image demo app
- * GraalVM isolates
- * Can run many core-utils (ls, cat, find, tree, …)
- * Support Mono
- * Improve suppoort of Golang PIEs
- * Can run unmodified Linux executables (from host):
+* Added number of `*-from-host` apps that demonstrate building images out of binaries from Linux host:
    * Java
-   * Python 2 and 3
+   * Python
    * Node
    * Lua
    * Ffmpeg
-   * MySQL on RAMFS
+* Added demo app - `openjdk12-jre-from-docker` that creates an image out of a Docker image * Added demo app that demonstrates running GraalVM isolates
+ * Added an example of a basic mono app
+ * Improved support of Golang PIEs

 # Closed issues
 * #1050 - Can't run anything with 1.01G of memory